-Section 5(1) 1.
-Criminal Code Act 1924 Section 124 Penetrative sexual abuse of a child [or young person] Section 125A Persistent sexual abuse of a child [or young person] Section 125C(2) Procuring a child [or young person] for penetrative sexual abuse Section 126 Penetrative sexual abuse of a person with a mental impairment Section 130 Involving a person under the age of 18 years in the production of child exploitation material Section 130A Producing child exploitation material Section 130B Distributing child exploitation material Section 158 Murder Section 159 Manslaughter Section 167A Causing death by dangerous driving Section 170 Committing an unlawful act intended to cause bodily harm sch.
+Section 3(1) 1.
+Criminal Code Act 1924 Section 124 Penetrative sexual abuse of a child [or young person] Section 124A Penetrative sexual abuse of a child [or young person] by a person in a position of authority Section 125A Persistent sexual abuse of a child [or young person] Section 125C(2) Procuring a child [or young person] for penetrative sexual abuse Section 126 Penetrative sexual abuse of a person with a mental impairment Section 130 Involving a person under the age of 18 years in the production of child exploitation material Section 130A Producing child exploitation material Section 130B Distributing child exploitation material Section 158 Murder Section 159 Manslaughter sch.
 1